modin-project/modin/docs/getting_started/faq.rst

 =================================

 Below, you will find answers to the most commonly asked questions about Modin.
-If you still cannot find the answer you are looking for, please post on the #support channel on our Slack_ community or open a Github issue_.
+If you still cannot find the answer you are looking for, please post your question on the #support channel on our Slack_ community or open a Github issue_.

 What’s wrong with pandas and why should I use Modin?
 """"""""""""""""""""""""""""""""""""""""""""""""""""""